glacier-modding/G2GFxDataTool/README.md

   -s, --save-paths            Saves Scaleform GFx and UIControl paths to scaleformgfx.txt and uicontrol.txt text files
                               in the output directory.

+  --game                      Game version.
+Possible options are Hitman2016, Hitman2 and Hitman3 (defaults to Hitman3).
+                              Note: these are case sensitive.

   -v, --verbose               Sets output to verbose messages mode.

   -l, --licenses              Prints license information for G2GFxDataTool and third party libraries that are used.